czbiohub-sf/shrimPy/docs/data_structure.md

 The structure of the mantis acquisition log file is not final and is subject to change.
 Input is welcome.
 Currently, acquisition script writes one log file per call.

 A `positions.csv` file will accompany each acquisition.
 This file is needed as it carries information about the position labels, which is not saved by `pycromanager`.
 In the future, we may decide to manage that differently - see [pycro-manager#575](https://github.com/micro-manager/pycro-manager/issues/575).
 A template for this file is provided [here](positions.csv).

 A `platemap.csv` file will accompany each acquisition.
 This file carries information about the sample in each well and is populated by the user.
 Multiple wells may contain the same sample.
 A template for this file is provided [here](platemap.csv).

 Other plate metadata CSV files may also be present.
 They should follow the structure of `platemap.csv` and contain information on other experimental variables per well.

+## Format for storing deconvolved and registered volumes

 Raw data files will be converted to `ome-zarr` for long-term storage and downstream processing using [`iohub`](https://github.com/czbiohub/iohub).

-## Conversion to `ome-zarr` format

-The development of this converter is still upcoming.
+The algorithms for deconvolution and registration of label-free and light-sheet data are being developed.
 We will organize the data by positions with a dedicated folder for calibrations considering the following:

 * We can parallelize analysis by distributing the compute using `jobs` and `sbatch` commands on HPC.
 * We match the directory structure of OME-NGFF format, to make it easier to use the reader and writer modules implemented in `iohub`.